 Haemophilus influenzae is a serious disease caused by bacteria.
 It usually strikes children younger than 5 years old.
-Haemophilus influenzae spreads from person to person.
+Haemophilus influenza spreads from person to person.

 Children and adults may have the bacteria and not know it.
 If the germs stay in a child's nose and throat, the child probably will not get sick.
-But sometimes the germs spread into the lungs or the bloodstream, and then Hib can cause serious problems.
+But sometimes the germs spread into the lungs or the bloodstream, and this is when Hib can cause serious problems.

 The Hib vaccine exposes the individual to a small amount of the bacteria (or to a protein from the bacteria) and causes the body to develop immunity to the disease.
 This is crucial because Hib can cause: